I Love New York (TV series)

 I Love New York is a reality television series featuring Tiffany "New York" Pollard on a quest to find her true love.
 The series first aired on VH1 as a spin off to Flavor of Love, another relationship competition series, which featured Pollard as a finalist in two consecutive seasons.

 The winner of the show's first season, Tango (Patrick S. Hunter), failed to deliver as New York's soul mate.
 When the second season aired, Tailor Made (George Weisgerber) was revealed as New York's chosen flame.
 (Weisgerber and Pollard later separated during the taping of New York Goes to Hollywood.)

 In addition to Pollard, a host of other individuals from Flavor of Love, including "Sister" Patterson (Pollard's mother), appeared on the show to help Pollard choose the right man.
 Mauricio Sanchez played New York's assistant, "Chamo," during the first season.

 The production of a second season of I Love New York was first announced during a commercial break for the April 29, 2007, episode of Flavor of Love Girls: Charm School.
 After I Love New York was wrapped up for season one, the house was used for another VH1 show, Flavor of Love Girls: Charm School.

 On October 22, 2020, a reunion special titled I Love New York: Reunited was announced which premiered on November 23, 2020.

 Spinoffs

 I Love Money

-A large number of contestants from Flavor of Love, Rock of Love, and I Love New York are brought together in a mansion in Mexico to compete in a co-ed battle of mental and physical challenges to win $250,000.
+A large number of contestants from Flavor of Love, Rock of Love with Bret Michaels, and I Love New York are brought together in a mansion in Mexico to compete in a co-ed battle of mental and physical challenges to win $250,000.
 I Love Money was filmed from February to March 2008, with the season premiere on July 6, 2008.